aislangomes/demo/README.md

 - Learning GitHub

-1. Iknow how to push modifications to GitHub
+1. I know how to push modifications to GitHub
+2. new test